 (A) Instruct QSEs to deploy RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt based on their group designation from the Day-Ahead.
 QSEs shall deploy Load Resources according to the group designation and will be given some discretion to deploy additional Load Resources from any of the groups not designated for deployment if Load Resource operational considerations require such.
 ERCOT shall issue notification of the deployment via XML message.
-ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period;
+ERCOT shall follow this XML notification with a QSE Hotline VDI, which shall initiate the ten-minute deployment period;